writedev/don-t-check-social-media/README.md

 To use the Chrome extension, follow these steps:

-1. Download the first version of ‘don-t-check-social-media’.
+1. Download the first version of ‘[whritedev/don-t-check-social-media](https://github.com/whritedev/don-t-check-social-media)’.

 2. Go to manage extension.